powsybl/powsybl-open-loadflow/docs/loadflow/parameters.md

   - `voltageInitModeOverride` must be set to `NONE`.
   - `acSolverType` must be set to `NEWTON_RAPHSON`.

+Moreover, network with the following characteristics are not supported:
+- A network containing detailed AC/DC converters with two AC terminals
+- A network containing detailed LCC converters

+If any of these cases occurs, an exception describing the problem is thrown.

 ## Configuration file example
 See below an extract of a config file that could help: